bingyuzhang/bingyu/seminar/Toric.md

 # Toric variety and F-theory

-This is a PhD topics course *Advance topics in Quantum Mathematics* at CQM on Spring 2025.
+This is a PhD topics course *Advanced topics in Quantum Mathematics* at CQM on Spring 2025.
 We will discuss basic toric geometry and certain applycations in Physics, especially in F-theory.

 Bingyu will instruct the toric geometry part.
 Muyang will instruct the F-theory part.